dataiap/dataiap/day4/README.md

     TF * IDF

-The following code will construct a dictionary that maps a term to its IDF value:
+The following code will construct a dictionary that maps a term to its IDF value.
+Fill in the last part to calculate the tf-idf.

     allterms = Counter()